Jennifer Merthe-Grayson, Psy.D.

-Jenn’s approach to therapy is to help clients see through a new lens and empower themselves to make sense of their past and move forward in creating more fulfilling, meaningful lives for themselves.
-Through various techniques, she will work with you to uncover and better understand life’s challenges and day-to-day stressors that detract from your life and begin to identify and practice techniques that will make you stronger and healthier.
-Jenn believes that the most important thing to remember is that you may be taking your first steps on this new journey, but you are not taking them alone.
+Dr. Grayson is skilled in providing Gottman Method in couples therapy and Gottman Trauma and Infidelity-informed care.
+She utilizes Gottman's therapeutic methods to help build a lasting connection in couples.
+These techniques from her training help increase intimacy, create secure bonds, and strengthen a couple’s communication.
+Dr. Grayson’s approach to therapy is to help clients see through a new lens, empower themselves to make sense of their past, and move forward in creating more fulfilling, meaningful lives for themselves.
+She will work with you using various techniques to discover and better understand life’s challenges, find day-to-day stressors that detract from your life, and identify and practice techniques that will make you stronger and healthier.
+She believes the most important thing to remember is that while these may be your first steps on this new journey you are not taking them alone.
+Dr Grayson sees patients ages 18 and up for counseling.

 “The wound is the place where the Light enters you.” – Rumi